About Our Gym

 Paid-in-full memberships will not automatically renew.
 If you wish to continue your membership after the end of your term, we will check payment methods with you and renew your membership paperwork first.
 Month-to-month memberships will continue and bill indefinitely until you cancel them.
 Please contact us to cancel.

 What different personal training and private lesson options does Atlas Grappling have?

 Personal Training is offered in a one-on-one format lead by a personal trainer, providing a very personalized experience.
 Pricing and availability vary based on your trainer.
-Private Lessons may be available in both Jiu-Jitsu and Wrestling.
+Private Lessons may be available for Jiu-Jitsu, Judo and Wrestling.
 The prices and availability differ between coaches.
 If you’re interested in private lessons or personal training, please contact us for more details.

 What is Jiu-Jitsu?